 University furnishings in the resident rooms should not be dismantled, removed or stored.
-In common and public areas, the furnishings are for the use of all the residents and must remain in the designated room, area, or space.
+In common areas, the furnishings are for the use of all the residents and must remain in the designated room, area, or space.
 Removal or relocation of any of these items can be considered theft and may be handled by a fine, a charge for replacements, and disciplinary action.
-Residents must have permission from their Resident Director and/or the Assistant Dean for Residence Life & Housing to add furniture to a room (prior to furniture being placed in living space).
+Residents must have permission from their Resident Director and/or the Apartment Manager to add furniture to a room (prior to furniture being placed in living space).
 Any furniture approved for a student to add to a room must be removed by the student who placed it or a removal fee will be assessed.